ben-rochlin/snakes_and_ladders/README.md

 The user is taken to the main menu.

-The main menu will give the user three options.
+The main menu will give the user three options:
            * Start a new game
            * Game rules
            * Quit